 The shift in sales from brick-and-mortar to the online platform is a disruption in itself.
-According to Salesforce, even if the consumers wish to buy offline, 85% of them consider conducting online research first.
-Talking of the automotive eCommerce business, where cars will continue to follow the “Research online buy offline” model, auto parts are embracing the “Research online and buy online” model.
+Consumers are increasingly leaning towards digital transactions for most of their purchases.
+According to Salesforce, even if the customers wish to buy offline, 85% of them consider conducting online research first.
+As far as the automotive eCommerce trends are concerned, car buying might still continue to follow the research online buy offline model, but for auto parts, users are certainly embracing the research online and buy online approach.

 The auto industry—which includes sales of cars, light trucks, auto parts, and accessories—represents 23.7% of all US retail sales, making it the largest retail sector – eMarketer

-Is Selling Through an Intermediate Good for your Automotive eCommerce Business?
+Is Selling Through an Intermediate Good for an Automotive eCommerce Business?

-Most businesses have been selling through Amazon or eBay just to avoid the inflated costs that go into building a distinctive online store.
-But, honestly, you are sharing a fragment of profit with another eCommerce platform, and that is not something favorable.
+Most businesses have been selling through Amazon or eBay to avoid the inflated costs that go into building a distinctive online store.
+But, that’s not a very favorable decision, especially when you are sharing a fragment of profit with another eCommerce platform.

-A relatable example – We helped Euro Car Parts, UK’s largest car parts supplier to build a multi-channel eCommerce solution and a dedicated content management system to manage their product catalog.
-The solution not only helped them in optimizing the website speed but also helped them organize their data in a single, manageable repository.
+Here’s a relatable example – We helped Euro Car Parts, UK’s largest car parts supplier build a multi-channel eCommerce solution and a dedicated content management system to manage their product catalog.
+The solution not only assisted them in optimizing the website speed but also helped organize their data in a single, manageable repository.
 You can hover onto the case study link provided at the end of this post to know more.

-Building an Automotive eCommerce Business – What Does it Take?
+Building an Automotive eCommerce Store – What Does it Take?

 When building an automotive eCommerce business, several customer journey touchpoints need to fall in place.
 What are they?
 Let’s find out.